 Over the past two years, we have placed DMR repeaters in Laramie, Buffalo, Rawlins, Rock Springs, and Wheatland with systems pending for Casper and other locations!
 These systems are linked together and provide an unparalleled level of clarity to emergency communications.
 The sites are linked together and allow for handheld communications between all of them.
 The goal of the project is to provide near total radio saturation throughout Wyoming.

 I continue my volunteer work with the DMR project and in the amateur radio community as an FCC Volunteer Examiner, ARES/RACES member, and subject-matter-expert in MotoTRBO technology and advancements.

 I am also the Webmaster and Social Media Director, as well as the Lead NRA Firearms Instructor, for the Cheyenne Rifle & Pistol Club.

-I am employed by Holland & Hart (one of the largest law firm’s in the Rocky Mountains) as a Senior Technical Analyst, providing technology support to our 15 offices throughout the United States.
+I have been employed by Holland & Hart since 2005 (one of the largest law firm’s in the Rocky Mountains) as a Senior Technical Analyst, providing technology support to our 15 offices throughout the United States.